informatics-isi-edu/chaise/docs/dev-docs/style-guide_deprecated.md

 # Interface Style Guide

+## NOTE: Some of the contents of this guide may be out of date or deprecated.
+Check https://dev.isrd.isi.edu/chaise/docs/style-guide/style-guide.html for the more recent version of this document.

 This guide defines the styles, icons, fonts and general UI control that should be used for any user interface we code.
 This creates a consistent look and feel - and saves time.

 secondly, i would say we should define our style guide in terms of the css classes to use and for those that need to extend bootstrap, our style guide should basically be a reference to the classes in our own custom chaise.css (or whatever).